bbckr/minecraft-server-management-lambda/README.md

 * Specify directories without the trailing forward slash, e.g. `/tmp` and not `/tmp/`
 * Destination directory must not be a directory you are backing up
 * When backing up a container, the backup zip will exist in the root directory of the container, and the destination directory of the host

+### Restore

+To be created

+### RCON Execution

+To be created

+## TODO
+* For `Backup` lambda, upload to bucket
+* For `Backup` lambda, include logging and error handling if container does not exist
+* For `Backup` lambda, include info logging for files attempting to be zipped that do not exist or are not found